fin-cli/handbook/commands/theme/mod/remove.md

-# wp theme mod remove
+# fin theme mod remove

 Removes one or more theme mods.